isotopp/isotopp.github.io/_posts/2020-09-07-mysql-generated-columns-and-virtual-indexes.md

 Records: 1048576  Duplicates: 0  Warnings: 0
 {% endhighlight %}

-If we looked at the average row length in `INFORMATION_SCHEMA.TABLES`, we would see it as a bit longer (but as usual with I_S.TABLES output for small and narrow tables, the values are a bit off).
+If we looked at the average row length in `INFORMATION_SCHEMA.TABLES`, we would see it as a bit longer (but as is usual with I_S.TABLES output for small and narrow tables, the values are a bit off).

 We also see the `ALTER TABLE` now takes actual time, proportional to the table size.
-What happened is that the values for `c` now get materialized on write, as if we defined an `BEFORE INSERT` trigger maintaining the values in `c`.
+What happened is that the values for `c` now get materialized on write, as if we defined a `BEFORE INSERT` trigger maintaining the values in `c`.

 ### Trying to write to a generated column fails (except when it doesn't)